rnowotniak/qopt/README.md

 * **analysis/**   -  auxiliary scripts for results analysis and visualization
 * **make**   -  Bash shell script to build all this project
 * **test.py**  -  Python script demonstrating how to run some implemented algorithms on a few test problems + results validation
 * **contrib/**   -  third-party tools referenced in experiments and copied here for convenience.
-Caution: each project copied here has its own license which applies (most of them are GNU GPL or similar).
+Caution:
+  Copyright for each project in this catalog is independent, and these projects are made accessible on their independent licences, chosen by their authors.
+  Most of these projects were made available by their authors using the GNU GPL license.

-The programs in this repository were used to conduct research (numerical experiments), which results were presented in scientific papers and PhD dissertation:
+The programs collected in this repository were used to conduct research (numerical experiments), whose results were presented in scientific papers and doctoral dissertation:

 1. [Nowotniak, R. and Kucharski, J., 2010.
 Building blocks propagation in quantum-inspired genetic algorithm. arXiv preprint arXiv:1007.4221.](http://adsabs.harvard.edu/abs/2010arXiv1007.4221N)
 2. [Nowotniak, R. and Kucharski, J., 2010.
 Meta-optimization of quantum-inspired evolutionary algorithm.
 In Proc.
 XVII Int.
 Conf. on Information Technology Systems (Vol. 1, pp. 1-17).](https://www.researchgate.net/profile/Jacek_Kucharski/publication/265099961_Meta-optimization_of_Quantum-Inspired_Evolutionary_Algorithm/links/54da7da60cf261ce15cd4a54.pdf)